GillianPlatform/Gillian/sphinx/js/js2gil.rst

 .. code-block:: bash

-   esy x javert bulk-exec ../test262/test/built-ins/Array/prototype/reduce/
+   dune exec -- gillian-js bulk-exec ../test262/test/built-ins/Array/prototype/reduce/

 4. If you would like to examine the filtered tests, you can find them in ``test262_filtering.ml`` `[link] <https://github.com/GillianPlatform/Gillian/blob/PLDI20/Gillian-JS/lib/Test262/Test262_filtering.ml>`_.